Do readers prefer short ebooks to read?

-In these situations, light, short reads would make sense, and would give give good reason as to why short ebooks are popular and sell well.
+In these situations, light, short reads would make sense and would give a good reason as to why short ebooks are popular and sell well.

 Sure, there are reasons to publish long, but it appears that there is definitely a new reading market, for ebook shorts.

 So, if you write a book are you publishing long, or short?